-One of the great things about Google Sheets is that, when it comes to uploading images, you have the option to either upload images over cells, where they can be moved and resized freely or upload the images inside the cells.
-It is impossible to do the latter in Microsoft Excel.
-Spreadsheet.com does this and then some.
+One of the great things about Google Sheets is that, when it comes to uploading images, you have the option to either upload images over cells (like you would with a text box), where they can be moved and resized freely, or upload the images inside the cells.
+However, you can upload files to a spreadsheet including images, PDFs, and Word docs to Spreadsheet.com and then some.

 Not only can you upload images inside the cells, but you can also upload other file types such as PDFs, DOCX et cetera – a feature that is non-existent in both Google Sheets and Excel.